 - Other major functions like Sales, Customer Support, Channel Management, Tech Ops, Finance, Accounting, and Admin did exist and were being managed well, but with the usual challenges of a growing business.

-Our solution (after putting in place a sound strategy and execution framework using the Strategic Execution Coaching Program) was to break out Product Management as its own major function as a PM Office that would manage both external products and internal projects like this:
+Our solution (after putting in place a sound strategy and execution framework using the Strategic Execution Coaching Program) was to break out Product Management as its own major function as a Product Management Office that would manage both external products and internal projects like this:

-After adopting this new structure at first, the company didn’t have a dedicated leader to head up its newly formed PM Office.
-Instead, a temporary hat was worn by the head of Tech Ops who did his best to manage the PM Office in the short run while the head of Software Engineering owned Product Development and Design, the head of Sales continued to wear the hat of head of Marketing and oversaw Product Marketing, and Max continued to wear the hat of Product Strategy, which he continues to wear to this day.
+After adopting this new structure at first, the company didn’t have a dedicated leader to head up its newly formed Product Management Office.
+Instead, a temporary hat was worn by the head of Tech Ops who did his best to manage the Product Management Office in the short run while the head of Software Engineering owned Product Development and Design, the head of Sales continued to wear the hat of head of Marketing and oversaw Product Marketing, and Max continued to wear the hat of Product Strategy, which he continues to wear to this day.

 So what were the results of this new structure?
-Breaking the PM Office out as its own major function in the business has some profound benefits.
+Breaking the Product Management Office out as its own major function in the business has some profound benefits.
 In this case:

-- The company has grown from $6M to $30M in sales in just two years (i.e. their timing was right thanks to Max’s high Innovating style and it is actually executing on its strategy thanks to the new PM role).
+- The company has grown from $6M to $30M in sales in just two years (i.e. their timing was right thanks to Max’s high Innovating style and it is actually executing on its strategy thanks to the new Product Management role).